-An age-old alternative to chemical laundry detergent, soap nuts are a 100% natural detergent.
-Soap nuts are not actually nuts but berries (also called soap berries), and as such, you’ll have no problem using them if you have sensitive skin or nut allergies.
-The fruit gets the “nut” in its name from the hard shell that forms around it when it dries.
+An age-old alternative to chemical laundry detergent, soap nuts are 100% natural detergent.
+Soap nuts are not actually nuts but berries (also called soap berries), and as such, you'll have no problem using them if you have sensitive skin or nut allergies.
+The fruit gets the "nut" in its name from the hard shell that forms around it when it dries.

-Furthermore, each natural eco-friendly wash with these natural marvels means less harsh chemicals used for lifting stains as found in commercial detergents,
+Furthermore, each natural laundry detergent wash with these organic marvels means less harsh chemicals used for lifting stains as found in commercial detergents,

 You do not necessarily need to crush soap nuts or make extensive preparations before you use them.
-All you need is a small muslin bag to hold the nuts and put them in the washing machine with your load of laundry.
+All you need is a small cotton muslin bag to hold the nuts and put them in the washing machine with your load of laundry.
 Typically, you can use each nut up to seven times before they lose their cleansing power.

 You can also vary the number of nuts used in your wash to reflect the strength of your standard liquid concentrate.
-For a mild detergent use one or two less, and for regular detergent, you may choose to add one or two.
+Use one or two less for a mild detergent, and for regular detergent, you may add one or two.
 It's also best to shop for high-quality soap nuts, which will go further.

 To get the best and easiest wash from your soap nuts, you need to wash with warm or hot water.
 This is because the cleaning agent in soap berries, called saponin, requires hot water to activate.
 This active ingredient acts as a surfactant, reducing the surface tension of the water so it suds up.

 If heating your wash water is too expensive or stressful, there is another option.
 You can add the dried berries to a pot of boiling water.
 Allow the mixture to simmer until you have your desired concentration, and strain the dried shell mixture.
 You can then add the solution to cold water and wash it.
 You can store any excess soap nuts liquid detergent in a bottle for future use.